Collin McHugh

-Collin Alexander McHugh (born June 19, 1987) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He previously played for the New York Mets, Colorado Rockies, Houston Astros and Tampa Bay Rays.
+Collin Alexander McHugh (born June 19, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the New York Mets, Colorado Rockies, Houston Astros, Tampa Bay Rays and Atlanta Braves.
 Listed at 6 ft 2 in and 191 lb, he throws and bats right-handed.

 Amateur career

 Born in Naperville, Illinois, McHugh graduated from Providence Christian Academy in Lilburn, Georgia, and attended Berry College.
 In 2007, he played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's and the Wareham Gatemen.
 He was drafted by the New York Mets in the 18th round of the 2008 Major League Baseball Draft.

 Professional career

 New York Mets

 McHugh was called up to the major leagues on August 22, 2012, and he made his MLB debut on August 23 against the Colorado Rockies at Citi Field.
 He pitched seven scoreless innings and got nine strikeouts while surrendering two hits and a walk.
 Despite his performance, McHugh did not get the win as the Mets lost, 1–0.
 McHugh made two more starts before being demoted on August 24 to make room on the roster for Jeremy Hefner.
 Overall with the 2012 Mets, he appeared in eight games (four starts) compiling an 0–4 record with a 7.59 ERA.
 During 2013, McHugh made three appearances (one start) with the Mets; he had a 10.29 ERA and an 0–1 record.